enkaypeter/npm-vs-yarn/README.md

 ## Prepare Environment

-You can testing in Docker or what you prefer.
+You can test in Docker or in any other preferred environment.

 * node version: `v10.11.0`
 * npm verison: `6.4.1`